 - In addition to the headgrowth, the Ranchu has a unique back and tail profile.
 Where the back of the Lionhead slopes slightly towards the caudal peduncle, and is relatively flat, the back of the Ranchu slopes drastically downward in an arc, where it joins the caudal peduncle.
 The tail is upswept at a forty-five degree angle where it joins the peduncle.
 The caudal peduncle, that is, the area where the tail joins the body is very thick in order to support the sharp back curve and the angle at which the tail is joined to the body.
 This unique thickness of the caudal peduncle is a distinguishing characteristic of Ranchu, and can be used as one of the methods of distinguishing between Lionhead and Ranchu. - Finnage is paired for the pectorals, ventrals and anal fins, and the tail should show a fork.
 The amount of forking permitted in the tail is from twenty-five to seventy-five percent, but this should be evaluated by eyesite, and not by a strict attempt at measurement.
 The degree of forking in the tail will determine the fish's swimming motion.
 If the tail is forked at less than twenty-five percent, the fish will collapse its tail and swim with a lurching motion from side-to-side.
 If the tail is forked by more than seventy-five percent, the tail will spread out too greatly, causing the fish to sink while swimming.
 A tail split of approximately fifty percent seems to produce the best swimming motion for the fish.
 Please note that the finnage for the Ranchu is more rounded at the edges than that of the Lionhead, which can appear pointed at the edges of the fin.
-The body shape of the fish should appear rounded and full, not elongated.
-Elongated body shapes are signs of fish that were not properly culled, or bred with Lionhead. - The Ranchu is available in all colors seen in goldfish, and although calico varieties are very rare, a strain of calico Ranchu called Edonishiki, is known.
+The body shape of the fish should appear rectangular and should appear to fit inside a shoebox. - The Ranchu is available in all colors seen in goldfish, and although calico varieties are very rare, a strain of calico Ranchu called Edonishiki, is known.
 In practice, most Ranchu are red, red and white, and black with other colors being uncommon.
 Ranchu can grow to lengths of eight to ten inches, although they are generally seen in the five to six inch size for mature specimens.